RuairidhWilliamson/PersonalWebsite/contents/posts/parcel-purgatory.md

 The first level is extremely simple it has a lot of floor tiles and is designed for the player to try moving around and to learn a bit about the controls.
 Crucially the exit on the first level is not lined up such that taking the shortest or most obvious path will allow you to exit.
 This forces the player to learn that they will have to readjust their position to exit.

 The second level has far fewer floor tiles and at the start we have a gap that can only be crossed if the player realises that they can hang half of the box over the edge.
 Demonstrating this early is important as players may be familiar with other games where you cannot do this.
 The end of level two also has a learning opportunity where the exit requires the player to be in a correct state but the only place where the player has enough floor tiles to change their state is slightly backwards.
 This teaches the player that sometimes they will have to backtrack to get in the right orientation.
 Level three is similar to level two, but it asks the player to prove they understand these concepts.

 ![Parcel Purgatory Level 2](/assets/images/parcelpurgatory2.png)

-Level four introduces gaps that the player can cross firstly with a simple gap that has when traveling long ways has only one incorrect way of solving.
+Level four introduces gaps that the player can cross firstly with a simple gap that has when travelling long ways has only one incorrect way of solving.
 The next gap is more complicated and has only one correct way to solve it.
 The player should have an understanding that they can cross gaps but may have to adjust their position.
 This will be important for level seven.

 ![Parcel Purgatory Level 4](/assets/images/parcelpurgatory3.png)